Response theory for nonequilibrium steady-states of open quantum systems: Response theory within the LGKS framework

 \section{Response theory within the LGKS framework}

 Now we consider adding a constant perturbation at time $t=0$ to the system, which drives the system away from its current NESS to a new steady state.
-The perturbation is considered small with respect to the system Hamiltonian $H_0$ however, it is not necessarily small with respect to the system-bath couplings, $\{\lambda_\alpha \}$.
+Our treatment of the perturbation $\delta V$ does not constrain it to be the smallest energy scale in the problem.
+It is considered small with respect to the system ``bare'' Hamiltonian $H_0$; however, it is not necessarily small with respect to the system-bath couplings, $\{\lambda_\alpha \}$, which is assumed to be weak.
 An exact LGKS master equation describing the new dynamics would require deriving the master equation that corresponds to the new Hamiltonian $H_0+\delta V$ from first principles.
 In many cases, this global approach is convoluted or even impossible.
 Here, we present an approach based on a perturbative treatment of the LGKS equation in such a way that is consistent with the approximations in Eqs.~(\ref{eq:main:rep1}) and (\ref{eq:main:rep2}), namely, with the secular and Markovian approximations.

 The perturbative treatment begins by expanding the eigenvalues and eigenstates of the system Hamiltonian and the perturbation, $H_{0}+\delta V$, in the basis of $H_0$ and in orders of $\delta$, \beqar E_{n} & = &E_{n}^{(0)}+\delta E_{n}^{(1)}+\delta^{2}E_{n}^{(2)}+\cdots ,\\ \nonumber \ket{\psi_{n}} & = &\ket{\psi_{n}^{(0)}}+\delta \ket{\psi_{n}^{(1)}}+\delta^{2}\ket{\psi_{n}^{(2)}}+\cdots. \eeqar Given the structure in Eq.~(\ref{eq:main:K2}), the expansion suggests that the perturbation may influence the master equation in two ways: 1) modifying the structure of the master equation due to changes in the \emph{eigenvectors} and 2) modifying the Bohr frequencies of the system and the structure of the master equation, due to changes in the \emph{eigenvalues}.
 These two modifications can appear either separately or together, depending on the timescales of the problem and the details of the perturbation.